umautobots/LONER/README.md

 ### Analyzing the Results
 Dense trajectories are stored to `<output_dir>/trajectory`.
 This will contain three files:

-1. `estimated_trajectory.txt`: This is the dense trajectory as estimated by ClonerSLAM.
+1. `estimated_trajectory.txt`: This is the dense trajectory as estimated by LonerSLAM.
 2. `keyframe_trajectory.txt`: This includes only the keyframe poses.
 3. `tracking_only.txt`: This is the result of accumulating tracking before any optimization occurs.